 Once cooked, the stew is drained and then poured out on a long table.
 Sometimes the table is covered in brown paper, aluminum foil, and even newspaper.

-Guest gather around to feast on the smorgasbord.
+In addition, guests gather around to feast on the smorgasbord.
 Scroll to the bottom for a printable version of the recipe and make sure to watch our how-to video on how to make this one-of-a-kind awesome dish!

-How To Make Low Country Boil
+How To Make a Low-Country Boil

 What Ingredients Do I Need